-7.1.1 The designated receiving museum will be Neath Museum.
+7.1.1 The designated receiving museum is to be confirmed.
 The Curator of Archaeology will be contacted in advance of the fieldwork for an accession number/Site code and to obtain information regarding the appropriate archive preparation standards.
-A copy of the archive index as a minimum will be sent to the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).

 7.2 Preparation of Archive